opendatamesh-initiative/odm-specification-dpdescriptor/docs/site/specifications/README.md

 Name | Description
 ---|---
-<a href="https://www.openapis.org/" target="_blank">OpenAPI:octicons-link-external-24:</a> | The OpenAPI Specification, previously known as the Swagger Specification, is a specification for machine-readable interface files for describing, producing, consuming and visualizing RESTful web services.<br/><br/>:bulb: *DPDS RECOMMEND to use this standard to define the [API](../../quickstart/interface.md#fields) of ports that expose RESTful servics.*
+<a href="https://www.openapis.org/" target="_blank">OpenAPI:octicons-link-external-24:</a> | The OpenAPI Specification, previously known as the Swagger Specification, is a specification for machine-readable interface files for describing, producing, consuming and visualizing RESTful web services.
-<a href="https://www.asyncapi.com/" target="_blank">AsyncAPI:octicons-link-external-24:</a> | The AsyncAPI Specification is a specification for describing, producing, consuming and visualizing asynchronous services.<br/><br/>:bulb: *DPDS RECOMMEND to use this standard to define the [API](../../quickstart/interface.md#fields) of ports that expose streaming data.*
+<a href="https://www.asyncapi.com/" target="_blank">AsyncAPI:octicons-link-external-24:</a> | The AsyncAPI Specification is a specification for describing, producing, consuming and visualizing asynchronous services.

+???+ tip
+    DPDS RECOMMEND to use OpenAPI Specification to define the [API](../../quickstart/interface.md#fields) of ports that expose RESTful services and
+    AsyncAPI Specification to define the [API](../../quickstart/interface.md#fields) of ports that expose streaming services

 ### Schemas